sqnguyen829/sqnguyen829/README.md

 - 🌱 I’m currently learning **Vue.js and Node.js**

-- 📝 I regularly write articles on [https://medium.com/@sqnguyen829](https://medium.com/@sqnguyen829)
+- 📝 You can find articles I've written on [https://medium.com/@sqnguyen829](https://medium.com/@sqnguyen829)

 - 📫 How to reach me **sqnguyen829@gmail.com**